 Anthony was born and raised in Texas; and in 2012, he received a Masters degree in Community Counseling from the University of Texas at El Paso.
-Throughout his work career, he has worked with non-profits and community organizations - most recently with the South Sound YMCA.
+Throughout his work career, he has worked with non-profits and community organizations in Texas and Washington.
 Anthony is excited to be a part of the Evergreen community and discover all the gems of the Pacific Northwest.

 As the director for New Student Programs, Jadon is responsible for the development and implementation of programs designed to promote student success and retention.
 These include New Student Orientation, Pre-Orientation Programs, and the overarching collaboration of First-Year Experience programs.
 Jadon also advocates across the college to reduce barriers to student success and to develop student centered policies.
 Starting in 2020, Jadon will also advise the Student Fee Committee.

 Jadon has a Bachelor of Science in Community Health Education from Central Washington University and a Master of Education in Student Affairs Administration from Western Washington University.
 He has worked in higher education for over 10 years and has experience in student leadership, academic advising, first-year experience, orientation, enrollment services, mentor programs, and student activities.
 Jadon has taught college level courses in student success, student leadership, social change, and fly fishing.
 He enjoys fishing, watching soccer, camping, and hanging out with his family.